 “Choose your sacrifice, and within it, choose your suffering.
 It will find you in life regardless, so better choose a suffering you will enjoy.”

-One important thing to remember about life purpose is that the universe made us naturally inclined and happy while doing something we were meant to be doing.
-On the contrary, whenever we are not on our highest path towards our purpose, life will feel out of balance, unfulfilling, and dull, pushing us to seek more.
+One important thing to remember about life purpose is that the Universe made us naturally inclined and happy while doing something we were meant to be doing.
+On the contrary, whenever we are not on our highest path toward our purpose, life will feel out of balance, unfulfilling, and dull, pushing us to seek more.

 In the long run, doing something you don’t enjoy is not beneficial for you or the world.
-Not only can you waste your potential, but you might also risk living an unfulfilling life and face regret in later years.
+Not only can you waste your potential, but you might also risk facing regret in later years.

-Because of the complexity of human impact due to the butterfly effect, we can never know how these individual lives impacted the world in their own grand way.
+Because of the complexity of impact and the butterfly effect, we can never know how our individual lives impacted the world in their own major way.

 “You can never really know how you touched the lives and the world around you, and what great, tiny purpose you might have already completed.”